kaleidocore/KaleidoWarp/README.md

 _or_

-b) Download the [latest release](https://github.com/kaleidocore/KaleidoWarp/releases) as a .zip, extract it anywhere, then copy the `addons/kaleido_warp` folder into your project's `addons/` folder.
+b) Download the [latest release](https://github.com/kaleidocore/KaleidoWarp/releases) as a .zip or grab it from the [Godot Asset Library](https://godotengine.org/asset-library/asset?filter=kaleidowarp), extract it anywhere, then copy the `addons/kaleido_warp` folder into your project's `addons/` folder.

 _or_